-Environmental Impacts - In the activities of manufacturing, maintenance, decommission and operation of ocean energy devices shows various effects on the environment.
+Environmental Impacts - In the activities of manufacturing, maintenance, decommission and operation of ocean energy devices shows numerous impacts on the ecosystem.
 Before the deployment of the ocean, energy government needs to vigorous understanding the effects on the environment.
-The decision of environmental implications is taken according to the Environmental Impact Assessments (EIA) in which the Life Cycle Assessments (LCA), are used to quantify and identify the impact of industrial products on the environment.
+The decision of environmental implications is taken according to the Environmental Impact Assessments (EIA) in which the Life Cycle Assessments (LCA), are used to quantify and identify the effect of industrial harvests on the environment.

-Due to alteration in flow patterns sediment dynamics, wave structures in ocean wave and tidal current technology, direct impact contain benthic community, entanglement of marine mammals, fishes, turtles, and seabirds.
-In the area of environmental impacts, future research needs to be focused on localized environmental impacts including sedimentation, electromagnetic field effects, flow alteration and change in the habitat of the generation device.
+Due to alteration in flow patterns sediment dynamics, wave structures in ocean wave and tidal current technique, direct impact contain benthic society, entanglement of marine mammals, fishes, turtles, and seabirds.
+In the area of environmental influences, future research needs to be absorbed on localized ecological influences including sedimentation, electromagnetic field effects, flow alteration and modification in the habitat of the generation device.

-- Tidal current Due to change of water flows, sediment dynamics, and composition of the substrate, the tidal current affects the benthic habitats.
+• Tidal current - Due to alteration of water flows, sediment dynamics, and configuration of the substrate, the tidal current affects the benthic habitats.
 A study shows that the installment of the tidal array, benthic ecosystems and impacting on bed morphology is observed during the change in sediment dynamics.
 Which will also impact on the faunal and floral species of marine animals.
 In this fishes will experience discomfort and distress.
 But in the review of Fried et al. it is concluded that there is very less literature which shows that the underwater operations of tidal energy stream devices will cause raised the levels of morality to pelagic creatures like marine mammals and fish.
-Another critical issue related to tidal energy is noise disruption in turbulent water which will affect the particularly marine mammals. - Ocean Wave It is proved that the installation of a wave energy converter range can knowingly change in the inter-array and surrounding wave field.
-The impact of ocean energy converter also includes noise and vibration, space competition, disruption to biota and habitat, pollution, change in water quality.
+Another critical issue related to tidal energy is noise disruption in turbulent water which will affect the particularly marine mammals.

+• Ocean Wave - It is proved that the installation of a wave energy converter range can knowingly change in the inter-array and surrounding wave field.
+The impact of ocean energy converter also includes noise and vibration, space competition, disturbance to biota and habitation, pollution, change in water quality.
 A lower collision risk to offshore wind devices should be represented by the wind devices which could result in the risk of underwater collisions for diving birds.
 (Http://Www.energybc.ca)